-Beneficial Ownership Information Reporting
+Beneficial Ownership Information Report

 FinCEN's BOI Reporting Requirements Simplified

-What Is the BOI Report?
+What Is a Beneficial Ownership Information Report?

 The BOI Report is a new step in starting and maintaining an American business.
 These reports gather personal information on businesses (and the people in charge of them) in an effort to make financial crimes harder to hide.

-Similar to state formation paperwork, the BOI report is a compulsory requirement for operating a limited liability company or corporation.
+Similar to state formation paperwork, the BOI Report is a compulsory requirement for operating a limited liability company or corporation.
 Many larger enterprises are potentially exempt, but the majority of small businesses don’t qualify for the 23 exemptions specified in the CTA.
 Nonexempt businesses will need to file their BOI Report or face financial and legal penalties.

 Before the Corporate Transparency Act, business information filing was at the discretion of the states.
 While businesses still have to follow their state’s specific rules, this is a new requirement entirely—it doesn’t take the place of anything you already have to do.
 Instead, it’s an additional step.